Versova–Bandra Sea Link

-The Versova–Bandra Sea Link (VBSL) is an under construction bridge in Mumbai, Maharashtra, India.
+The Versova–Bandra Sea Link (VBSL), officially Swatantrya Veer Savarkar Sea Link, is an under-construction bridge in Mumbai, Maharashtra, India as a part of Coastal Road Phase-3 or Western Coastal Road.
 The 17.17 km bridge will connect Versova, a neighbourhood in the suburb of Andheri to the Bandra–Worli Sea Link in Bandra, as part of the Coastal Road.
 The 8-lane sea link is expected to reduce congestion on the Western Express Highway and the Western Line of the Mumbai Suburban Railway.

 History

 The prefeasibility study for the Versova–Bandra Sea Link (VBSL) was conducted by CES (I) Pvt.
 Ltd in 2007-2008.
 The Government of Maharashtra appointed the Maharashtra State Road Development Corporation (MSRDC) as the nodal agency for the project on 19 December 2009.
 The Versova–Bandra Sea Link received environmental clearance, under certain conditions, from the Ministry of Environment and Forests in January 2013.
 A cabinet sub-committee on infrastructure chaired by then Maharashtra Chief Minister Prithviraj Chavan cleared the project on 15 January 2014.
 The project had been pending for approval from the State Government for the past four years.
 Some observers felt that the move was an attempt to keep the Nationalist Congress Party (NCP) happy prior to the 2014 general election, as this project and the Pune Ring Road project which was also approved the sub-committee, would be undertaken by the NCP-led MSRDC.
 The fate of the sea link had been uncertain after Chavan said that coastal roads were less expensive to build.
 Chavan had also stated that he favoured coastal roads because they had less environmental hurdles than a sea link.
 Brihanmumbai Municipal Corporation officials stated that the government had not clarified the future of the Coastal Road project, after approving the VBSL.

 The MSRDC invited request for qualifications from companies interested in constructing the VBSL on 2 March 2014.
 The agency conducted a pre-bid conference for potential bidders on 28 March.
 The last date for the submission of technical bids was fixed as 30 May, and the MSRDC planned to open technical bids on 31 May 2014, as per the tender notice.
 The MSRDC estimated the project concession period to be 35 years in the absence of any viability gap funding (the state's financial contribution in a PPP project).
 However, after some members of the infrastructure sub-committee expressed reservations about the long concession period, the corporation decided to seek 20% from the Union Government, which the MSRDC estimated would reduce the concession period to about 28–30 years.
 However, the project was put on hold after the Maharashtra Government began promoting the Coastal Road project.
 On 29 April 2016, the State Government decided to resume implementation of the VBSL.